Japanese Communist Party: Red Purge and turn to violence

-Beginning in the fall of 1949, in reaction to the JCP's electoral success and as part of the "Reverse Course" in Occupation policy amid rising Cold War tensions, the U.S.-led occupation authorities and the Japanese government carried out a sweeping Red Purge, firing tens of thousands of communists and suspected communists from government posts, teaching positions at universities, high schools, and primary schools, as well as from private corporations.
+Beginning in the fall of 1949, in reaction to the JCP's electoral success, increasing labor strikes, and as part of the "Reverse Course" in Allied occupation policy amid rising Cold War tensions, the Allied occupation authorities and the Japanese government carried out a sweeping Red Purge, firing tens of thousands of communists and suspected communists from government posts, teaching positions at schools, and private corporations.
 The purge was further intensified in response to the outbreak of the Korean War.

+Douglas MacArthur considered banning the JCP on 3 May 1950.
+Twenty-four members of the party's central committee were removed from office on 6 June and its newspaper, Shimbun Akahata, was suspended on 27 June.
+A total of 11,000 workers and 1,200 government workers were fired from 1949 to 1950.
+Union divisions and attacks on communist influence in labor led to Sanbetsu's membership falling to 400,000 by 1949.

 Against this backdrop in January 1950, the Soviet-led Cominform, at the behest of Soviet premier Joseph Stalin, issued a blistering criticism of the JCP's peaceful line as "opportunism" and "glorifying American imperialism".
 It also demanded that the JCP carry out an immediate violent revolution along Maoist lines.
 This devastating "Cominform Criticism" led rival JCP factions to compete for the Cominform's approval, and ultimately led to the militant "1951 Platform" (51年綱領) which declared that "it would be a serious mistake to think that Japan's liberation can be achieved through peaceful, democratic means" and called for an immediate violent revolution.
+This thesis was a combination of late Stalinist and Maoist thought.
 The result was a campaign of violence in which JCP activists threw Molotov cocktails at police boxes and cadres were sent up into the mountains with instructions to organize ostensibly oppressed farmers into "mountain guerrilla squads".